 18.5.
 No Exclusivity.
 Nothing in this Agreement restricts a party's right to contract with any third party to provide products and/or services similar to or identical to the Services provided under this Agreement.

 18.6.
 Entire Agreement.
-This Agreement, the applicable Order and the attachments and schedules attached to this Agreement constitute the entire Agreement of the parties with respect to the subject matter hereof and supersedes any and all existing agreements relating to the subject matter hereof.
+This Agreement, the applicable Order and the attachments and schedules attached to this Agreement constitute the entire Agreement of the parties with respect to the subject matter hereof and supersedes any and all existing agreements relating to the subject matter hereof or any prior or subsequent terms proffered by you relating to the subject matter of this Agreement.
 To the extent, there is any conflict among the terms of this Agreement and the applicable Order, such conflict will be governed in the following order: 1) the terms of the Order; and then, 2) this Agreement and any applicable addenda, the terms of which are incorporated into the Order by reference.

 18.8.
 Force Majeure.
 Neither party will be liable for any failure or delay in the performance of any of their respective obligations (other than confidentiality obligations and payment obligations) if prevented from doing so by a cause or causes beyond its reasonable control (a “Force Majeure Event”).
 Without limiting the generality of the foregoing, Force Majeure Events include fires, floods, terrorism, strikes, blackouts, war, restraints of government, utility or communications failures or interruptions, failures of third party vendors, Internet slow-downs or failures, computer hackers or other causes that are beyond a party’s reasonable control.
 Failure to meet due dates or time schedules resulting from a Force Majeure Event will extend the due dates or time schedules for reasonable periods of time as determined by the parties in good faith.